jackburkhardt/site-old/content/blog/esports-games-tf2-overwatch.md

 **Consistency makes for long-term fans.**

 A big issue in TF2’s esports scene is that it just isn’t very stable.
 Funding and venues for most events are barely scraped together by the community, and the amount of those events has been decreasing over time.
-In addition, each season of each league brought with it a lot of new no-name teams that would usually not last past a season or two, usually falling apart and never gaining traction.
+In addition, each season of each league brought with it a lot of new no-name teams that would usually not last past a season or two, often falling apart and never gaining traction.
 Overwatch, on the other hand, has a very strongly organized league with teams that appear consistently season over season.
 This is important because it allows the esports scene to build up a loyal fanbase, and consistency makes fans more willing to support for longer.

 **The game needs to be “designed for esports”.**